Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Experiments

 Figure~\ref{fig:main_results} shows a comparison of \textsc{Scales++} and \textsc{Scales++ Lite} to baseline methods, both indicating compute cost and error prediction.
-We find that \textsc{Scales++} achieves 2.9\% MAE when sampling just 0.5\% of the benchmark (143 items), outperforming random selection by 63\% and matching IRT-Clustering's performance while requiring 95\% fewer initial LLM calls.
-We observe particularly strong results for \textsc{Scales++ Lite}, reducing compute cost by an order of magnitude relative to \textsc{Scales++} with only a limited decrease in predictive power.
-Remarkably, \textsc{Scales++ Lite} can annotate the entire \texttt{Open LLM Leaderboard}, including 28,659 evaluation instances, in under 20 minutes while outperforming or maintaining competitive performance against IRT baselines under extreme evaluation data scarcity (e.g., 0.5\%).

-Notably, IRT++ shows degrading performance as sample size increases (3.9 to 6.3 MAE), suggesting overfitting issues, while \textsc{Scales++} and \textsc{Scales++ Lite} (as well as baseline methods) continue to reduce error as the subset size increases.
+We show that \textsc{Scales++} achieves \textbf{\textit{3.2\% MAE}} when sampling just 0.25\% of the benchmark (286 items), outperforming random selection by 1.0\% MAE and gp-IRT by 0.3\% MAE while requiring \textbf{\textit{95\% fewer initial LLM calls}} and avoiding the substantial historical-evaluation requirements of model-centric methods.
+Either \textsc{Scales++} or \textsc{Scales++ Lite} is the best performing method at each point, offering a viable "cold-start" solution where historical model logs are unavailable for IRT training.
+The random baseline is more competitive on larger samples, indicating that benchmark subsampling methods are most valuable in cases such as model development cycles, which involve many repeated evaluations across checkpoints so that the upfront costs of subset selection can be amortized.